killianmuldoon/doca-platform/docs/spec/dpudeployment.md

 ### DPUFlavor

 A `DPUFlavor` describes the configuration to be applied on the DPU during the provisioning.
 This is a very minimal `DPUFlavor` as the purpose of this document is to demonstrate the capabilities of the `DPUDeployment`.
+Given that, there are 2 fields set that are related to the `DPUDeployment`.

 ```yaml
 apiVersion: provisioning.dpu.nvidia.com/v1alpha1